 Your list may be different.
 However, this is how my list looks like.
 The list essentially boils down to three factors, security, speed, and workflow.

-At the same time I am writing this blog post yet another zero day vulnerability has been disclosed for WordPress.
+At the same time, I am writing this blog post yet another zero-day vulnerability has been disclosed for WordPress.
 Not much beats static HTML files when it comes to security.
 So there is not much of a competition there.

 Pelican wins this one.

-I have used http://gtmetrix.com/ to test the speed of the to platforms running on the same shared host on unoeuro.com.
+I have used http://gtmetrix.com/ to test the speed of the platforms running on the same shared host on unoeuro.com.
 I have spent a lot of time and effort on optimizing the WordPress version of my blog for speed.
 When optimized the size of the WordPress versions front page is 145kb.
 The Pelican generated front page is 300kb.
-Even though the WordPress site has to transfer half as much data as the Pelican site the WordPress load speeds was always 3 – 8 times slower than that of the static files generated from Pelican.
+Even though the WordPress site has to transfer half as much data as the Pelican site the WordPress load speeds were always 3 – 8 times slower than that of the static files generated from Pelican.
 Sadly, enabling the Disqus commenting system on the static site increases load speed quite a bit and that makes the load speed comparable to those of WordPress.
-However, since Disqus loads asynchronously the generated site it self loads fast (almost instant) and then Disqus loads when it loads.
-This makes the Pelican generated site appear a lot faster then the WordPress version.
+However, since Disqus loads asynchronously the generated site itself loads fast (almost instant) and then Disqus loads when it loads.
+This makes the Pelican generated site appear a lot faster than the WordPress version.

 Pelican wins this one.

 I have had trouble making Markdown work with the process I have when writing.
 When I write something that others are supposed to read my process is as follows.